laugustyniak/sentiment-aspects/README.md

 Repository consist of works on aspect-based sentiment analysis, compared and visualized how the attitude of chosen aspects (especially persons, countries) changed over time.
-In the analysis aspect-based sentiment analysis tool was used; it was described and published last year [1].
+In the analysis aspect-based sentiment analysis tool was used; it was described and published in 2016 [1].
 PWR used a subset of events related to Brexit gathered through the EventRegistry system [http://eventregistry.org/](http://eventregistry.org).
 One of the unusual results of the analysis was in it showing that whether the term